-^[6] Rental square footage refers to the amount of area available to be rented to third parties and the percentage leased is the amount of such rental square footage currently leased to third parties.
-A number of our real estate holdings include entertainment components rented to one or more of our subsidiaries.
+[6] Rental square footage refers to the amount of area available to be rented to third parties and the percentage leased is the amount of such rental square footage currently leased to third parties.
+A number of our real estate holdings include entertainment components rented to one or more of our subsidiaries at fair market rent.
 The rental area to such subsidiaries is noted under the entertainment square footage.
 The gross book value refers to the gross carrying cost of the land and buildings of the property.
-Book value and rental information are as of December 31, 2013.
+Book value and rental information are as of December 31, 2014.

-^[7] This property is owned by a limited liability company in which we hold a 75% managing interest.
-The remaining 25% is owned by Sutton Hill Investments, LLC, a company owned in equal parts by our Chairman and Chief Executive Officer, Mr. James J. Cotter, and a third party.
+[7] This property is owned by a limited liability company in which we hold a 75% managing member interest.
+The remaining 25% is owned by Sutton Hill Capital, LLC ("SHC"), a company owned in equal parts by the Cotter Estate and a third party.